Tom-Halstead/ExpenseTracker/README.md

 # Expense Tracker Application

-A way overly complicated expense tracking app utilizing AWS Cognito for user authentication and management.
+An authentication heavy expense tracking CLI utilizing AWS Cognito for user authentication and management, that allows you to customize your finances in order to keep track of them within a simple database structure.
 ---

 ## Table of Contents